 I am registered as a Practitioner Psychologist with the Health and Care Professions Council, as well as being an Associate Fellow, Chartered Clinical Psychologist, Chartered Scientist and Expert Witness with the British Psychological Society.
 I am a member of the Division of Clinical Psychology, Division of Neuropsychology and Faculty of the Psychology of Older People (British Psychological Society).

-I am also an Accredited Cognitive Behavioural Psychotherapist with the British Association of Behavioural and Cognitive Psychotherapists and have extensive further training in Compassion Focused Therapy (via the Compassionate Mind Foundation).
+I have been an Accredited Cognitive Behavioural Psychotherapist with the British Association of Behavioural and Cognitive Psychotherapists and have extensive further training in Compassion Focused Therapy (via the Compassionate Mind Foundation).

 I have also completed training in Eye Movement Desensitisation Reprocessing therapy (Richmond EMDR).

 My research interests are varied and include post-traumatic stress disorder (and post-traumatic growth phenomena), compassion in a therapeutic context, psychological responses to trauma across the lifespan, sexual compulsivity, the therapeutic relationship, CBT for anxiety among people with dementia, audit and care planning.

 I am an Honorary Senior Lecturer in the Department of Health and Social Care at the University of Essex.
 I regularly lecture on trauma and psychological treatments following traumatic experiences, as well as on aspects of neuropsychology and also Compassion Focused Therapy to trainee clinical psychologists (Essex-Tavistock Course, University of Essex).

 NHS East of England Clinical Academic Post Doctoral Fellow Research award for three years (.2 WTE) to study ‘Barriers to older adult participation in clinical research – the case of reactivated traumatic distress’